quoccuongLE/ml-playground/README.md

 ### Implementation

-This repository contains several implementations of VAE
+This repository contains my implementations of VAE

 1. Standard implementation with a reduced loss form in the original paper [[paper]](https://arxiv.org/abs/1312.6114)